Blur (BLUR) Price Reaches $0.55 on Top Exchanges

 Blur Token Trading

-It is usually not possible to buy alternative cryptocurrencies such as Blur directly using US dollars.
-Investors seeking to trade Blur should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Blur using one of the exchanges listed above.
+It is usually not possible to purchase alternative cryptocurrencies such as Blur directly using U.S. dollars.
+Investors seeking to trade Blur should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Gemini, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Blur using one of the exchanges listed above.

 Receive News & Updates for Blur Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Blur and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.